 Since 1929, Rotary International has been sending young people around the globe to experience new cultures.
-The Short-term exchange program (STEP) is an exchange program where a family in another country will hosts a student for a few weeks or up to 3 months.
+The Short-Term Exchange Program (STEP) is an exchange program where a family in another country will hosts a student for a few weeks or up to 3 months.
 STEP provides an opportunity for students to have an experience in different countries, culture and environment.
 It offers the ability to build life long friendships, world awareness, knowledge and confidence.
-Rotary District 9630 offers numerous countries in which you may exchange with.
-The District Youth Exchange committee will endeavor to meet wishes of applicants by sending them to a country of preference.
+The District committee will endeavor to meet wishes of applicants by sending them to a country of preference.
 However, this depends on availability of exchange countries at the time of application and placement.
-At this present time, Rotary District 9630 Youth Exchange committee provide short term exchanges with New Zealand, USA, Canada, Germany, Austria, Denmark and Taiwan.
+At this present time, Rotary District 9630 Youth Exchange committee provide short term exchanges with New Zealand, USA, Canada and France.

 Who Is Eligible: